Sei Whale and Short-Fin Mako Shark Endangered; Hudsonian Godwit Threatened

 On the morning of May 6, the 455 scientists on the UN’s Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) announced that close to one million species are nearing extinction globally.
 That same afternoon, Canada’s Committee on the Status of Endangered Wildlife in Canada (COSEWIC) announced its revised list of species at risk.

 The news is not good

 COSEWIC scientists have determined that the Sei whale and the short-fin mako shark are now endangered, and the Hudsonian godwit is threatened.
 COSEWIC decided that the Vancouver Island marmot should remain on the endangered species—it was first listed as endangered in 2008.
-Only 30 individuals exist in the world.

 One bit of good news is that the status of the Pacific population of fin whale is improved from threatened to special concern; the Atlantic population of fin whale also has a special concern status.